Helpful links for present and future business owners On Havana Street:

 In 2010, the Havana North Concept Plan was approved by Aurora City Council.
 Also in 2010, the Havana Business Improvement District partnered with the City of Aurora to hire a consultant to perform a formal Blight Study of the Havana North area.
 The Havana North Area was declared officially blighted in the fall of 2010, with the consultant finding 10 out of 11 possible blight factors.

-In late fall and winter of 2010, the Aurora Urban Renewal Authority worked on the urban renewal plan for Havana North.
-This plan will work its way through the usual channel at the city with hope for approval in the late Spring of 2011.
+In late fall and winter of 2010, the Aurora Urban Renewal Authority worked on the urban renewal plan for Havana North which was adopted.

 In the fall of 2011, the City of Aurora approved a new mixed use zoning code called SIR (Sustainable Infill Redevelopment) zoning.
 The Havana North/Fanfare area is eligible to take advantage of this new mixed use zoning for future redevelopment efforts.